YottaDB/YDBDoc/MessageRecovery/errors.rst

 BUFRDTIMEOUT, Pid xxxx timed out waiting for buffered read by process yyyy to complete in database file zzzz

-Run Time Information: This indicates that a process requiring buffer transfer began but did not complete.
+Run Time Information: This indicates that a process requiring a buffer transfer began but did not complete.
 The system cancelled the process.

 Action: The failed process must be run again.
 Other errors may appear in the operators log with this one to indicate why the process failed.

 --------------
 BUFSIZIS